-More small houses are sought in Edgmond to provide housing for the younger and older generations.
-The size, type, tenure and likely price of housing will therefore be important considerations when making planning decisions.
-Proposals for affordable housing on exceptions sites that comply with Local Plan policy HO11 will be supported.
+Homes for smaller households, suited to the younger and older generations will be supported.
+The size, type, and tenure of housing will therefore be important considerations when making planning decisions.
+Proposals for suitable, appropriate affordable housing schemes on exceptions sites that comply with Local Plan policy HO11 will be supported.